 ENERGY USE INTENSITY (EUI)

-UC San Diego saw a decrease in its EUI in the calendar year 2021.
+UC San Diego saw an increase in its EUI in 2022.

 Green spend is defined as meeting preferred or minimum criteria in UC’s Sustainable Procurement Guidelines.

 Suppliers reporting: Electronics (5), Furniture (3), Cleaning supplies (5), Office supplies (4).

 UC Systemwide Spend Analytics category data provided by CalUSource.

 UC San Diego added four more certified green labs this year and continues to lead UC in total labs certified.